 Beep-boop: The best robot movies

-Droids itself is essentially a sitcom whereby R2-D2 and C-3PO move from master to master, trying to stay alive amid constant evil.
+Droids itself is essentially a sitcom whereby the Star Wars droids R2-D2 and C-3PO move from master to master, trying to stay alive amid constant evil.
 You’d be hard pushed to make it fit cohesively with the franchise today, but it’s not the worst thing that bears the branding.